zachmccabe/zachmccabe.github.io/_travel/timezones.md

 When I need to, I adopt my watch-wearing friend's strategy.

-When I need to keep up with a series of calls spanning 10 timezones and 3 people, the first thing I reach for is my old Casio.
+When I need to keep up with a series of group calls scattered across 10 timezones, the first thing I reach for is my old Casio.
+It's time to shift my state of mind.

 But, Zach, come on.
 Why so retro?
-It's 2021 -- the human population on this planet has been living through Zoom calls for a year.
+It's 2021, and even people who'd never needed to use video chat or VOIP before the pandemic have figured out how to adapt their communication rituals to Zoom.

 Why not just add a clock widget to your phone screen?
 You could!
 I like having the physical reminder on my arm.
 And, okay, I guess have been doing this for a while.
 I'm not bragging.
-I'm laughing at myself -- God! -- Here's a story: When I moved away after 2nd grade my best friend sent me a dispatch from his summer adventures via cassette tape.
+I'm laughing at myself -- God! -- Here's a story: When I moved away after 3rd grade my best friend sent me a dispatch from his summer adventures via cassette tape.
 I flipped the tape over, narrated my reply and sent it back.
 Summer wasn't the same but it felt good to hear a familiar voice, you know?

 When a friend is going through a rough time, I set my watch to UTC +11 and check in once a week.